AITGmbH/ApplyCompanyPolicy.Template/README.md

 - Easy customization

 ##Documentation
-See the [Wiki](https://github.com/AITGmbH/Apply-Company-Policy-SDK/wiki) for a detailed documentation.
+See the [Documentation Pages](https://aitgmbh.github.io/ApplyCompanyPolicy.Template) for a detailed documentation.

 ###Requirements
 - In order to open the projects, ensure that the [NuBuild Project System](https://visualstudiogallery.msdn.microsoft.com/3efbfdea-7d51-4d45-a954-74a2df51c5d0) is installed.